rshashank13/starter-academic/content/home/experience.md

     description: |
       * Worked on Expresso: An internal MLOps platform built to accelerate experimentation and deployment of ML models
       * Designed ETL support on Expresso, and onboarded 1 production use case.
-      * Re-architected Machine Learning Training Platform, and migrated 90+ production models with 0 error.
+      * Re-architected the legacy Machine Learning Training Platform, and migrated 90+ production models with 100% uptime and performance.
       * Moved production system to federated AWS accounts with 0-data loss and minimal availability impact.
       * Launched and brought in 5 customer teams to Configuration Panel, CLI, and Web UI.
       * Mitigated 100+ security risks, Fixed Sev-2s, across 10+ production pipelines owned by Expresso team.